WaledGalalM/Crude/README.md

-#Simple CRUD JS
+# Simple CRUD JS

-Welcome to Simple CRUD JS, a basic project built to practice my early JavaScript skills.
+a basic project built to practice my early JavaScript skills.
 This project allows you to Create, Read, Update, and Delete simple items, such as a list of tasks or products.

 Features